Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Main Results

 \begin{proposition}[Single-path Intermediate States] Let $\mc M = (\mc S,\mc A, P, r, \gamma)$ be a deterministic MDP with initial state $s_0$, intermediate states $\mc S_{I} = \{s_{i_1},s_{i_2},\dots,s_{i_N}\}$, and terminal states $\mc S_{T}$.
 Suppose $\mc M$ satisfies Assumption \ref{assump:OneWayIntermediateStates} and \ref{assump:diff_settings_IS} (a).
 If the reward function $r(\cdot)$ follows the intermediate reward setting (Table \ref{tab:reward_setting}) and the value function and Q-function are zero-initialized \eqref{eq:zero_init}, then after

-synchronous value iteration updates \eqref{eq:SyncValueIter}, the Q-function $Q_k$ is a successful Q-function, and a greedy policy follows the shortest path from $s_0$ to $\mc S_T$. \end{proposition} The proof of Proposition \ref{prop:com_comp_inter_reward} is similar to Proposition \ref{prop:comp_sparse_reward}.
-We defer the details to Appendix \ref{proof:complexity_inter_reward}.
-To outline, we provide an explicit formulation of $V_k(s)$ for this setting in Lemma \ref{lemma:Vk_bounds_induction_IR_a}, and show that when $k\geq d_{\max}$, the greedy policy will lead the agent one step forward to the next closest intermediate state and eventually reach $\mc S_T$.
+synchronous value iteration updates \eqref{eq:SyncValueIter}, the Q-function $Q_k$ is a successful Q-function, and a greedy policy follows the shortest path from $s_0$ to $\mc S_T$. \end{proposition} We defer the details to Appendix \ref{proof:complexity_inter_reward}.
+To outline, we provide an explicit formulation of $V_k(s)$ for this setting in Lemma \ref{lemma:Vk_bounds_induction_IR_a}, and show that when $k\geq d_{\max}$, a greedy agent will move one step forward to the next closest intermediate state and eventually reach $\mc S_T$.

 Comparing to Proposition \ref{prop:comp_sparse_reward}, we know that, the computational complexity (in terms of obtaining a successful Q-function) of an MDP $\mc M$ with the sparse reward setting can be reduced from $D(s_0,\mc S_T)$ to